kjlisby/docker-ihccaptain/README.md

 Note that it may be necessary to change the default port to an unused port on your host system. see run.sh

+The contents of this repository is only used for building and uploading the container to DockerHub.
+See https://hub.docker.com/search?q=ihccaptain

+The author (https://github.com/arberg) seem to be updating on DockerHub pretty often.
+So this repository is only needed when you want to modify something in the container, or if you for other reasons want to rebuild the image yourself.

+Those who only want to use the image, should only have to:
+* 1. Download the image from DockerHub
+*           docker pull arberg/ihccaptain
+* 2. Run the image as a daemon:
+*           docker run -d --name IHCCaptain -p 8100 -p 9100 -v /opt/ihccaptain/data/ -v /host/ -v "/etc/localtime:/etc/localtime:ro" arberg/ihccaptain:latest

 ## How To build docker image again

 * Manually update file VERSION